-A plumber has to learn how to use many different gadgets and tools to make his work easier.
+A plumber has to learn how to use many different gadgets and tools to make his work more accessible.

 - He has to know how to fix pipes, which may be visible, underground, or even overhead.

-- He has to know how to fix sewerage systems and drains as well.
+- Should be able to fix sewerage systems and drains as well.
 He has to be conversant with water heating systems and boilers.

-- He should have knowledge about the household appliances like washing machines (clothes and dish), below sink trash compactors, water purifiers etc.
+- Should have experience with the household appliances like washing machines (clothes and dish), below sink trash compactors, water purifiers, etc.

 - He also has to know how to fix toilets, commodes, urinals, washbasins.